aa0329/Case-Study/README.md

-# Gender Disparity in Unemployment Rates -- Factor Prediction Case Study
+#  Unemployment Rates Between Genders Factor Prediction Case Study

 This repository contains information on the case study of predicting the factors that lead to the disparity in the unemployment rate between males and females.